-I’ve heard of people whose spouse wasn’t on board with opening up credit cards for travel points but was fine if the other person decided to do it.
+I’ve heard of people whose spouse wasn’t on board with opening up credit cards for travel points, but it was fine if the other person decided to do it.
 If you find yourself in this position, then that’s great!
 There are so many great cards you can get by yourself.
 The best way to convince your spouse to join you and become your player two is to show through your success what points and miles can do.
-Take him/her on nearly free vacations, show them how your credit score is great, maybe even better than when you started.
+Take him/her on nearly free vacations, and show them how your credit score is great, maybe even better than when you started.

 Another way to get your spouse on board with the points and miles game is to start small.
-Get one card, understand that one program really well.
-Pay off your card in full each month and show that you are responsible and have a handle on this.
+Get one card, and understand that one program really well.
+Pay off your card in full each month, and show that you are responsible and have a handle on this.
 Once you have done that, see how they feel about letting you refer them to that same card or you getting another card.
 Start small and take it slow so they can get comfortable with this whole thing.

 This might be the best way to convince your spouse to join you in collecting credit card points and miles.
 My dad didn’t really get the whole idea of my mom opening up all these cards.
-He was fine with it and didn’t mind being player 2 but he did think it was a pain if he ever had to call the banks.
+He was fine with it and didn’t mind being player two, but he did think it was a pain if he ever had to call the banks.
 Then my mom took him on a business class flight on Emirates to Dubai.
-He was pretty amazed that they were able to each take a $7,000 flight and only pay taxes and fees.
+He was amazed that they could each take a $7,000 flight and only pay taxes and fees.
 After that, he was on board!
 My dad has become a big fan of airport lounges as well and has grown quite accustomed to the lifestyle that points and miles have provided!